dbc60/blog/content/post/welcome-have-a-look-around.md

 title: "Welcome!
 Have a Look Around"
 date: 2021-05-08T06:50:11-04:00
 2021: ["05"]
-tags: [100DaysToOffload,draft]
+tags: [draft]
 draft: true
 publishDate: 2021.06.04
 featuredImage: "images/banners/motif-number-1.jpg"
 featuredDescription: "Motif No. 1"
 ---
+No more waiting for election results.
+The election turned out fine despite the insurrection on January 6, 2021.
+It's well past time for me and this blog to move on.
 This blog is a result of tinkering with HTML, CSS, and Go/Hugo templates.
 I have had more fun with that than actually writing about things.

 ## Planning